SimplexCC/sell-docs/source/includes/reference/_initiate-sell.md

 A SellCrypto transaction is initiated by the entity representing the end-user, such as a wallet app, an exchange, etc.

 Each transaction has an identifier, which you use when referring to the transaction.
-This identifier is created by you, for your convenience, and passed to Simplex.
-It must be unique, so a good practice is to use a UUID4.
+This identifier is created by Simplex and returned in the response.

 Other than `referer_url` **all parameters are optional**.